YeferYV/RetroNvim/README.md

 <details open><summary></summary>

-- On Windows 10/11 before installing `retronvim` extension you need to enable `Developer Mode` to be able to create the `~/.vscode/extensions/yeferyv.retronvim` symlink and `firacode nerd font` symlink.
-  Go to `Settings` > `System` > `For Developers` > `Developer Mode` > `On` and relaunch vscode
+- RECOMENDED: On Windows 10/11 to allow creations of symlinks (npm creates them) you need to enable `Developer Mode` Go to `Settings` > `System` > `For Developers` > `Developer Mode` > `On`

   <img src="https://github.com/user-attachments/assets/eeccfa84-32c1-4b81-bf89-804e08e97afa" alt="https://neacsu.net/posts/win_symlinks" width="700">

 - RetroNvim installs [`cvim` a vscodevim fork with flash.nvim support](https://github.com/VSCodeVim/Vim/issues/8567) and [`whichkey` a menu for keymaps](https://github.com/vspacecode/vscode-which-key) vscode extensions as optional dependencies

-- some text-objects requires install [`vscode-neovim`](https://github.com/vscode-neovim/vscode-neovim) (tested on vscode-neovim version v1.18.17, neovim version v0.11.0 and retronvim version v0.3.0, future versions may be incompatible with retronvim's [init.lua](https://github.com/YeferYV/RetroNvim/blob/main/nvim/init.lua) file) and uninstall/disable [`cvim`](https://github.com/VSCodeVim/Vim/issues/8567) extension, you may need to relaunch vscode, alternatively use `nvim -u ~/.vscode/extensions/yeferyv.retronvim/nvim/init.lua` a neovim IDE used inside `yazi`
+- some text-objects requires install [`vscode-neovim`](https://github.com/vscode-neovim/vscode-neovim)
+  (tested on vscode-neovim version v1.18.17, neovim version v0.11.0 and retronvim version v0.3.0, future versions may be incompatible with retronvim's [init.lua](https://github.com/YeferYV/RetroNvim/blob/main/nvim/init.lua) file) and uninstall/disable [`cvim`](https://github.com/VSCodeVim/Vim/issues/8567) extension, you may need to relaunch vscode, alternatively use `nvim` or `yazi` when opening a terminal with the profile `zsh (retronvim)` or `powershell(retronvim)` which are the default profile when opening a terminal

 **Manual Install**